DataFire/Integrations/integrations/generated/azure_policyinsights_policyevents/README.md

   * @odata.id `string`: OData entity ID; always set to null since policy event records do not have an entity ID.
   * effectiveParameters `string`: Effective parameters for the policy assignment.
   * isCompliant `boolean`: Flag which states whether the resource is compliant against the policy assignment it was evaluated against.
-  * managementGroupIds `string`: Comma seperated list of management group IDs, which represent the hierarchy of the management groups the resource is under.
+  * managementGroupIds `string`: Comma separated list of management group IDs, which represent the hierarchy of the management groups the resource is under.
   * policyAssignmentId `string`: Policy assignment ID.
   * policyAssignmentName `string`: Policy assignment name.
   * policyAssignmentOwner `string`: Policy assignment owner.